VarunHari12/Off-Task-Web-Blocker/README.md

 # Functionalities

 If the extension is turned on, when the user starts their browser, they will be directed to a webpage asking what they will be working on.
 After submitting that, each time the user searches up a new term/page, the term will be determined either related or non-related to an intent.
 If the term is not related, the webpage will be blocked from access.
+There is also an option to allo some websites to stay unblocked no matter what.
+You just click the Approved sites button and then type in all the sites you want to have unblocked.

 # How to set up